Unforeseen medical treatment

 (Centre of European and International Liaisons for Social Security)

-Detailed information in French, English, Spanish, German, Italian and Portuguese.
+Detailed information in French, English, Spanish, German, Italian, Portuguese and Polish.

 Tel: +33 1 45 26 33 41

 Treatment, coverage & costs

 - health professionals (doctors, dentists, nurses, etc)

 - hospitals in the area where you are staying

 - costs & coverage in France

 see website annuaire santé d'amélie (in French only).

 - To take advantage of your European Health Insurance Card, consult a doctor registered with the state healthcare system ('conventionné').